 ICE MACHINES: Every cottage has an ice box containing ice harvested from the lake.
 This ice is to be used for refrigeration purposes only.
 Lake ice is not to be used for consumption.
 Guests and employees are to use processed ice cubes for consumption.
-Bagged ice is located in a freezer outside each dining room.
-Ice buckets are provided in each cottage and at the housekeeping buildings (Rockywold map #33, Deephaven map #64).
+Bagged ice is located in a freezer outside each dining hall.
+Ice buckets are provided in each cottage.

-HOUSEKEEPING: To help serve you better, there are Housekeeping Requests forms in each cottage.
+HOUSEKEEPING: To help serve you better, there are Housekeeping Request Forms in each cottage.
 Your housekeeper will check the clipboard daily when servicing your cottage.
-If you have a request after your cottage has been serviced please let the office know and someone will be happy to help you.
+If you have a request after your cottage has been serviced, please let the office know and someone will be happy to help you.
 Housekeepers will do their best to service your cottage between breakfast and lunch, but on occasion this goal is not possible.

 LAUNDRY: If you need your personal laundry done, please talk to your housekeeper or inquire at the laundry building (map #114).
 Laundry service is available Monday through Friday only.
-The charge for laundry is \$1.50 per pound with a three pound minimum.
+The charge for laundry is \$2.50 per pound with a three-pound minimum.
 Charges will be added to your bill.
 For those who would like to do their own personal laundry, we have a coin-operated facility at the laundry.
 RDC cannot be responsible for lost or misplaced items.